 Located in the heart of Northern Virginia, Fairfax is an independent city in the Commonwealth established in 1961.
 Only 20 miles from D.C., Fairfax is able to combine small-town suburban charm with the opportunities of urban living.
-Fairfax is full of vibrant communities, arts & culture, and a thriving environment.
+Living in Fairfax, VA brings vibrant communities, arts & culture, and a thriving environment.
 It was also named one of the healthiest cities in the country by the 2019 US News & World Report.
 With George Mason University right at the southern border of Fairfax, the city places a large emphasis on education and Fairfax High School has even received the US News and World Report’s Gold Award.

 This city has historical roots and actually began as the town of Providence in 1805 built only around the Fairfax courthouse, which was actually the third courthouse for the area.
 The first was built near Tysons Corner in 1742, and after economic and political pressure, was then relocated to Alexandria.
 But after Alexandria was ceded for the creation of Washington, D.C., Providence was chosen as its final destination.
 The courthouse still stands, and is the oldest historical building in the city.
 The town of Providence was officially renamed Fairfax in 1859 after Thomas Fairfax, the 6th Lord Fairfax of Cameron, who was awarded the land by King Charles and it then became incorporated as a town in 1874.
 The town was then incorporated into the independent City of Fairfax in 1961 with the creation of the town hall in 1962.